How to Spend a Brilliant Day Exploring Hawaii’s Least Visited Island ✈️🌺

 But here are a few things to look out for on a driving tour of Molokai:

 There are a few shops and boutiques to visit here.
-And don’t miss Kanemitsu’s Bakery, a must for fresh baked breads, especially their famous onion and cheese bread.
+And don’t miss Kanemitsu’s Bakery, a must for freshly baked bread, especially their famous Molokai Hot Bread (only served at night after 7:30pm).

 Located across from Church Row in Kaunakakai, this ancient Hawaiian coconut grove is one of the last royal coconut groves in all of Hawaii.
 Planted in the 1860’s, these hundreds of swaying palms are easily one of Molokai’s most recognizable images.